KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

       }
       ```
     * I'm sure it's possible to do this, but I imagine it would be very complicated.
-    * Although, it might be easier to do this than self-referencing types as this is entirely in the scope of the schema generator.

 * The schema generator doesn't support custom schemas for molecular types
     * Example: